Sid-076/HR_Attrition____PowerBI/README.md

 ## Data source:
 Data file is included in this repository.

-## Data Analysis
-This project was done on SQL server 2022

 ## Data Visualization
 Data visualization was done in Microsoft Power BI